 Making the decision to go to drug or alcohol rehab can definitely be life-changing for an addict.
 But sometimes the concept of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.

-So, maybe you are unclear what an effective substance abuse rehabilitation program like Adult & Teen Challenge in Kentucky is really like?
+So, maybe you are unclear what an effective substance abuse rehabilitation program in Kentucky is really like?
 Perhaps we should talk about the fallacies about drug and alcohol rehabs in Louisville, KY and other Kentucky locations.

 Although all rehab programs in Kentucky have a standardized set of treatments, each rehab is unique.
 Outcomes can be highly influenced mostly by the amount of time spent in the program.
 Short-term rehabs in Kentucky rarely work.
-The better rehabs will last several months, not a few days, since it takes that long to reteach them truth, positive thinking and motivations toward a successful future.
+The better rehabs will last several months, not a few days, since it takes that long to reteach them to live in truth, thinking positively, and work toward a successful future.

 Each client has a different life experience with drugs and alcohol.
 What launched the initial use and subsequent addiction can be quite different for different people.
 So, unraveling it will often take different approaches and some initial therapy.